 Nope, I don't think this covers psychosis, it's reminding me of the way atheists accused theists that they are crazy.
 This was refuted, and it's not going to happen.
 The insane asylum ain't coming back.

-No no no, let's not try and bring the insane asylum back.
+No no no, let's not try to bring the insane asylum back.
 With the method being in the madness.
 Enforced madness that target vulnerable groups is a no- go.

 Criminalising the users, while also treating the medium of this as a thing with autonomy, it ain't.